This isn’t going to be a long article because I don’t want the message to get lost in the words.

 But this fear is very real to me and growing because I always held Free Speech to be of paramount importance to the nature of Democracy and freedom.
 In fact, my outlook on Free Speech even caused me some career issues during my 38 years in the military.
 So why am I so afraid?
 Let’s just look at some recent events.

-Within our government, we have the recent DHS Memo:
+Within our government, we have this DHS Memo:

 “Preparing for and Mitigating Foreign Influence Operations Targeting Critical Infrastructure”.
 Admittedly the focus is on Foreign Influence, but we see this one statement made in the publication.